 - Execution of any other duties as may be assigned to it by the General Assembly.

 Presently, it is composed of the following members:

 - Development Bank of Zambia (DBZ)

 - Eastern and Southern African Trade and Development Bank (TDB)

 - ECOWAS Bank for Investment and Development (EBID)

-- Export-Import Bank of India (EXIM Bank, India)
+- Export-Import Bank of India (India Exim Bank)

 - Indonesia Eximbank (IEB)

-- Islamic Corporation for the Insurance of Invesment and Export Credit (ICIEC)
+- Islamic Corporation for the Insurance of Investment and Export Credit (ICIEC) – membership to be ratified

 - Nigerian Export-Import Bank (NEXIM)